lullimat/arXiv-2009.12522/README.md

 - click the file "ShanChenPressureTensorIsotropy.ipynb"
 - wait for all the extension to be loaded: when the notebook is loaded you should see a "Table of Contents" on the left side and the different code cells in the "folded" mode with a small grey arrow on the left

-In order to excute the code content of a cell, select it and enter the key combination "shift + enter"
+In order to excute the code content of a cell, select it and enter the key combination "shift + enter".
+As of today, after much testing Google Chrome has offered the most reliable expreience in handling the notebook.

 ## Dependencies
 A part from the python dependencies a working "latex" environment needs to be installed on the system in order to reproduce the plots which contain latex symbols